Looking for the perfect vacancy in France?

 Ah, France.
 The land of wine, cheese and champagne.
 But France also has a lot to offer in the area of employment.
 Are you looking for the job of your dreams and do you not mind moving to the warm south?
 Discover here all the advantages and disadvantages of working in France, career opportunities and the most popular cities to live!

 The main advantage of a job in France is undoubtedly the climate.
-Contrary to what is often thought, the working climate in France is no different from that in the Netherlands.
+Contrary to what is often thought, the working climate in France is no different from that in other countries in Western Europe.
 In fact, in France the workload is generally slightly higher and there are on average more hours worked per week.

 With more than 66 million inhabitants, however, the country also has a lot more to offer in terms of employment.
 France is also known for its strong economy, and although the recession was felt in France, it has experienced relative economic growth.